tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 ``POST /v1/immutable/:storage_index/:share_number/corrupt``
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 Advise the server the data read from the indicated share was corrupt.
-The request body includes an human-meaningful (Unicode) string with details about the corruption.
+The request body includes an human-meaningful text string with details about the corruption.
 It also includes potentially important details about the share.

 For example::

-  {"reason": "expected hash abcd, got hash efgh"}
+  {"reason": u"expected hash abcd, got hash efgh"}

 .. share-type, storage-index, and share-number are inferred from the URL

-The response code is OK, or 404 not found if the share couldn't be found.
+The response code is OK (200) by default, or NOT FOUND (404) if the share couldn't be found.

 Reading
 ~~~~~~~